nicbou/nicolasbouliane.com/frontend/content/blog/the-liberation-of-paris.md

 After a devastating bombardment, the first waves of American, British, and Canadian soldiers stormed the beaches of northern France under vicious fire.
 Private First Class Earl Chellis from the 1st infantry division was among the first to land at Omaha beach:

-> Every time you fired your gun, machine guns would fire back at you.
+> "Every time you fired your gun, machine guns would fire back at you.
 Men were still coming in.
 It was getting very crowded on the beach.
 Bodies of the dead and wounded kept washing up on the shore.
 They were coming in and out on the tide.
-The water turned red from all the blood.
+The water turned red from all the blood."

 ![](/images/into-the-jaws-of-death.jpg ""Into the jaws of death".
 American soldiers landing on "bloody Omaha", June 6 1944, 6:30AM.")